Mitchina/python_django_proj6_Al.taCucinaTest/README.md

     ```
 - Hit Enter

 If Python is installed, you will see its the version details, otherwise you will need to install it.
-(Jump to STEP 3 if you have Python installed).

 ### 1.2 - Installing Python:
 - Downloading Python 3.10.2 (https://www.python.org/downloads/)